01 / Treasury OS

 What if Railfort gets hacked?

-Our infrastructure does not hold keys.
+Railfort does not hold keys.
 If our servers are compromised, the attacker still cannot move funds — on-chain limits and the smart-contract policy still hold.
 The worst case is operational disruption, not loss of funds.

 What if Railfort closes as a company?